NetAppLabs/genai-toolkit-terraform-deployment/gcp/README.md

    ```
    Confirm the deployment by typing `yes` when prompted

-## Prerequisites on Google Cloud

-- Create a Google Cloud NetApp Volumes volume and add some files to it if you haven't got any volumes to use already and write down the volume's/volumes' "URL" (IP and volume name/s).
-- Enable VertexAI services and APIs so that you have some LLMs to talk to.
-- We support all Gemini models as well as Claude3 models from the VertexAI model garden (may need to enable each individually for Claude).
-- At minimum, you need one chat model, one embedding model, and one image model, e.g., "gemini-1.5-flash-001", "text-embedding-004", and "imagegeneration".
-- Once you have enabled VertexAI, you will need to export a service account JSON file to use with the Terraform deployment if you want to set a global access key for all users of your instance of GenAI Toolkit.
-Alternatively, each user can create their own key after login.
-- Gather information about your networking, region, etc. Needed for the Terraform variables file and then go deploy!

 ## Starting Tasks after Terraform Deployment on Google Cloud

 1. Open GenAI Toolkit by navigating your browser to the IP address that the Terraform deployment reported back to you.